stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.fields/fieldcollection/clear/_index.md

 title: Aspose::Words::Fields::FieldCollection::Clear method
 linktitle: Clear
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Fields::FieldCollection::Clear method.
-Removes all fields of this collection from the document and from this collection itself in C++.
+description: 'Aspose::Words::Fields::FieldCollection::Clear method.
+Removes all fields of this collection from the document and from this collection itself in C++.'
 type: docs
 weight: 100
 url: /cpp/aspose.words.fields/fieldcollection/clear/